MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-app-pricing-and-availability.md

 By default (unless you have selected one of the **Make this app available but not discoverable in the Store** options in the [Visibility](choose-visibility-options.md#discoverability) section) section), your app will be available to customers as soon as it passes certification and complete the publishing process.
 To choose other dates, select **Show options** to expand this section.

 For more info, see [Configure precise release scheduling](configure-precise-release-scheduling.md).

-## Display release date

-By default, the release date for your app will be the date when it appears in the Store.
-If you'd like to override this and provide a custom release date, you can check the box in this section, and then enter the release date.
-Note that the release date is not always displayed in Store listings.

 ## Pricing